Experiments and Causal Inference

 Academic Honesty: All work submitted must be the student’s own.
 Violations will result in a zero for the first offense; subsequent violations result in a failing grade for the course.
 Submissions will be checked via Turnitin.

-AI Use Policy: Students are permitted to use AI tools (e.g., ChatGPT, Claude) responsibly as aids for brainstorming and generating initial drafts.
-However, the final submission must predominantly reflect the student’s understanding and personal input.
-If you use AI tools, you must:
+AI Use Policy: Students are permitted to use AI tools (e.g., ChatGPT, Claude) responsibly as editorial assistants and sounding boards to refine, stress-test, or get feedback on their own work, not to generate drafts in their place.
+The final submission must predominantly reflect the student’s own understanding and reasoning.

 Accommodation: Students with disabilities or special needs should contact the instructor during the first week of class to arrange appropriate accommodations.